dokku/dokku-letsencrypt/README.md

   3. Install the TLS certificates
   4. Remove the reverse proxy

+For a more in-depth explanation, see [this blog post](https://blog.semicolonsoftware.de/securing-dokku-with-lets-encrypt-tls-certificates/)

 ## License

 This plugin is released under the MIT license.
 See the file [LICENSE](LICENSE).